 Design & Port Setup

 Besides the key differences and resemblances, there are certain aspects that require further detailing.
-As you would be keeping the modem close to your workstation, the design comes forth as one of the major concerns.
+As you would be keeping the modem close to your workstation, the design is one of the major concerns.
 The Arris SB8200 comes in white with the modem dimensions reading 5.24 x 5.24 x 1.65 inches.

-Not exactly, as the black-colored chassis doesn’t exhibit hardened plastic and can be considered occasionally malleable at times.
-Port setup is quite straightforward with Arris offering 2 GigE slots, a power button, and a slot for the coaxial cable.
+Not exactly, as the black-colored chassis doesn’t exhibit hardened plastic and can be occasionally considered malleable.
+Port setup is quite straightforward, with Arris offering 2 GigE slots, a power button, and a slot for the coaxial cable.

 Speed & Compatibility

-As far as data rates are concerned, the Arris SB8200 covers you for maximum ISP-provided speeds of up to 2Gbps.
+Regarding data rates, the Arris SB8200 covers you for maximum ISP-provided speeds of up to 2Gbps.
 While a multi-gig plan internet plan is hard to find, unless you are planning to go with Xfinity, WOW, and a handful of other service providers, the SB8200 manages to hold its own if you choose plans offering higher data rates.

 The MB8600 satisfies expectations and offers maximum speeds of up to 1Gbps.
-While the internal circuitry is to be praised, there is only one GigE port that restricts the modem to assume higher speeds.
+While the internal circuitry is to be praised, only one GigE port restricts the modem from assuming higher speeds.

 Investing in the Arris SB8200 makes sense if you prefer: